BBVA/cognito-mfa-singlestep-authorization-plugin/README.md

-# GoCD Authorization Plugin Skeleton
+# Cognito MFA single-step GoCD Authorization Plugin

+## From the skeleton README

 This is merely a skeleton plugin that plugin developers can fork to get quickly started with writing authorization plugins for GoCD.